Integrating AI into Cloud Infrastructure to Enhance IaaS Capabilities and Secure Data Control

 In 2026, Infrastructure as a Service (IaaS) is no longer just about renting compute, storage, and networking.
-The most visible shift is the massive integration of AI capabilities directly into IaaS platforms while, at the same time, enterprises are demanding a strategic return to greater control over their data.
-This dual movement is reshaping how businesses architect applications, manage compliance, and plan modernization.
+As I observe the market today, the most visible shift is the massive integration of AI capabilities directly into IaaS platforms while, at the same time, enterprises are demanding a strategic return to greater control over their data.

 AI-Driven Automation Reaches the Infrastructure Layer